kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 entity, then it has to be baked into the current state.
 This isn't important right now, but it will need consideration in future experiments.

-Although I am starting with an very simply entity (based loosely on an ant), the overall aim of this experiment is to investigate whether LLMs will be useful in determining behavior policies for more complex game NPCs that would be otherwise difficult or impossible to train using standard RL (due to time or capacity constraints).
+Although I am starting with an very simple entity (based loosely on an ant), the overall aim of this experiment is to investigate whether LLMs will be useful in determining behavior policies for more complex game NPCs that would be otherwise difficult or impossible to train using standard RL (due to time or capacity constraints).